George Leo KelleyJuly 8, 1939 ~ May 8, 2017 (age 77)

 George was pre-deceased by his parents, brother David Kelley, sister Priscilla Parker, his wife Jeannette, and his great-granddaughter Hannah Jean Ruthenberg.
 Members of his surviving family include 3 brothers, Leroy Kelley and wife Dawn of Miller, MO, Richard Kelley and wife Dale of Sunapee NH, and Thomas Kelley of Newport; 3 children, daughter Jodi Hoyt and husband David of Newport, daughter Pamela Kelley of Newport, and son Shawn Kelley of Essex Junction Vermont; 5 grandchildren, Dustin Holmes of Newport, Rebecca Ruthenberg and husband Eric of Merrimack NH, Meghan Pike and husband Shane of Newport, Amanda Perry, and Braytn Kelley of White River Junction, Vermont; and 4 great-grands, Ryker Pike, and soon-to-arrive baby girl Pike of Newport, and Caroline Ruthenberg and Michael Ruthenberg of Merrimack.
 He has numerous beloved nieces, nephews, and cousins near and far.

 The family invites all to calling hours at the Newton-Bartlett Funeral Home in Newport on Thursday, May 18th from 5 to 8pm.
-A formal celebration of George’s life will take place on or around July 8th--what would have been George’s 78th birthday--when out-of-state family will be present.
-Memorial contributions in George’s name may be made to the charity of one’s choice.
+A formal celebration of George’s life will take place on Friday July 7, 2017 at 11am at the Newport Forester's Club on Maple St.